DeschutesDesignGroupLLC/perscom-docs/docs/records/combat.md

 # Combat Records

 Combat Records are tangible engagements a user has performed or been involved with during their time in the organization.
-For example, they may be records that include attending an event, completing a training, or delivering a lecture.
+For example, they may be records that include attending an event, completing a training, being deployed on an operation, or delivering a lecture.

 ## External Integration